timsener/pass-rest-api-doc/readme.md

 An AccessToken is valid for a specific period of time.
 Every time an AccessToken is succesfully used, the expiry date/time of the token is set to the maximum days configured in the API configuration.

+## API AppBearer

+A different type of authorization is possible using an AppBearer Authorization header.
+If a specific API key has been configured to allow this kind of authorization - it is possible to use Token based operations using a specific `AppBearer`.
+The AppBearer contains the API Key and a specific client number.
+The client number is used to create a specific context in which services are called.

+The format of this type of `Authorization` header is as folows "`Authorization: AppBearer {api_key},{client_number}`" - where the {api_key} and {client_number} are separated by a comma.

 ## API Services Operations

 | Service     | URI                                                                                  |  Method  | Description                                                     |